In Exercises 39–50, graph the given functions, f and g, in the sa... | Channels for Pearson+

 In Exercises 39–50, graph the given functions, f and g, in the same rectangular coordinate system.
 Select integers for x, starting with -2 and ending with 2.
-Once you have obtained your graphs, describe how the graph of g is related to the graph of f. f(x) = x³, g(x) = x³ +2
+Once you have obtained your graphs, describe how the graph of g is related to the graph of f. f(x) = x², g(x) = x² - 2

 Verified Solution